 Growling, he made his way through the living room to the foyer, which he crossed, his temper ramping up with each step.
 The pounder was at it again.

 He pressed the intercom button.
-“Whoever you are, rest assured that you better come bearing news of catastrophic importance.
+“Whoever you are, you better come bearing news of catastrophic importance.
 Otherwise, this is your one chance to leave without doing so shaped like a cockroach.”

 A long, tense, silent ten seconds passed.
 The pounder answered via the intercom.
 “Let me in, Rumpelstiltskin.
 I want to talk to you.”